lefebeaver/collabWHOI/README.md

 this is gonna be awesome.

 oh no!
-I'm conflict averse...
+I'm conflict averse...CAT